Ryan, Pitts lead Falcons past Jets 27-20 in London - NewsBreak

 Ryan, Pitts lead Falcons past Jets 27-20 in London

-LONDON — (AP) — Matt Ryan didn't have his top two wide receivers in London.
-The Atlanta Falcons quarterback did have Kyle Pitts and Cordarrelle Patterson — and that was enough, especially with the New York Jets stumbling early again.

-Ryan threw for 342 yards and two touchdowns, including the first NFL score for Pitts, and the Falcons held on and closed out the Jets in a 27-20 victory Sunday at Tottenham Hotspur Stadium.
+Ryan threw for 342 yards and two touchdowns, including the first NFL score for Pitts, and the Falcons held on and closed out the Jets in a 27-20 victory Sunday.

 The Falcons (2-3) built a 20-3 halftime lead with Ryan finding wide-open targets despite the absence of receivers Calvin Ridley and Russell Gage.
 He was “pleasantly surprised” by how much separation his receivers had.